Azure-Samples/aas-digital-factory/docs/techblog-post-aas.md

 There are few things to call out here:

-- Attributes that describe this factory object.
+- Attributes that describe the factory object.
 For example, `id` represents the unique identifier, `name` represents the code name, `displayName` represents the friendly name and `placeName` represents the location.
-- Attributes that defines relationships to other factory objects.
+- Attributes that define relationships to other factory objects.
 For example, the machine object with id `robot1` has a relationship to the factory object `contoso`.

 A full `Contoso` data model representation, which includes lines, machines, machine types and concept description, can be found in the [model data from the sample project](../samples/model-data/Factory.json).